Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Extended Hamilton-Lagrange formalism

 \subsection{Generalized path integral with extended Lagrangians}

-In Feynman's path integral approach to quantum mechanics, the space and time evolution of a wave function $\psi(\bq,t)$ is formulated in terms of a transition amplitude density $K(b,a)$, also referred to as a {\em kernel}, or, a {\em propagator}.
-Its space-time generalization writes
+In Feynman's path integral approach to quantum mechanics, the space and time evolution of a wave function $\psi(\bq,t)$ is formulated in terms of a transition amplitude density $K(b,a)$, also referred to as a \emph{kernel}, or, a \emph{propagator}:

-Obviously, this propagator $K(b,a)$ has the dimension of a space-time density.
-The justification for integrating over all times is that in relativistic quantum physics we must allow the laboratory time $t$ to take any value---negative and even positive ones---if we regard $t$ from the viewpoint of a particle with its proper time $s$.
-We thus additionally integrate over all {\em histories\/} of the particle.
-The integration over all {\em futures\/} can then be interpreted as integration over all histories of the {\em anti-particle}, whose proper time scale runs backwards in terms of the particle's proper time scale\cite{stueckel}.